GoodVibesOhmly/GVO_AWS/README.md

 ### Limitations

-* AWS [limits](https://docs.aws.amazon.com/codepipeline/latest/userguide/limits.html) the total number of CodePipeline instances to 300 in any given region.
+* AWS [limits](https://docs.aws.amazon.com/codepipeline/latest/userguide/limits.html) the total number of CodePipeline instances in your account to 300 in any given region.
 If you have hundreds of developers pushing multiple branches per day for testing, you may hit this limit.
 Ideally, `opolis/build` would utilize multiple regions at once, making this limit 1200 for all supported US and 1200 for all supported EU regions.
 Let's work together to figure out a solution!